Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 Is there a diet for menopause fatigue?

-A diet that supports menopause fatigue prioritises stable blood-sugar balance, adequate protein, iron-rich foods, magnesium-dense whole foods, and anti-inflammatory fats.
+A diet that supports managing menopause fatigue prioritizes stable blood sugar balance, adequate protein, iron-rich foods, magnesium-dense whole foods, and anti-inflammatory fats.
 For gluten-free women, nutrient density becomes especially important to prevent quiet deficiency.